 Yes.
 Please let us know if you need some help with this.

-We do not want your information to go to the wrong person, therefore we will not send out any letters until you confirm your address with us.
-We will hold onto it until we hear from you.
+We do not want your information to go to the wrong person so we will hold onto it until we hear from you.

 What happens if I don't confirm my address or contact details?